-This page only works with Google Chrome browser
+This page only works with Google Chrome browser on a desktop computer.

 If you are having trouble with the recognition, try adjusting the volume level on your computer's built-in microphone.